grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/01 HTTP requests.md

 ## Available methods

-Use the [http module](/javascript-api/k6-http) to perform all kinds of HTTP requests in your load tests.
+The [http module](/javascript-api/k6-http) handles all kinds of HTTP requests and methods.

 | Name                                                                | Value                                                                     |
 | ------------------------------------------------------------------- | ------------------------------------------------------------------------- |